Divorce and the Survivor Benefit Plan

 If a former spouse was designated as a retiree’s SBP beneficiary and passes away:

-SBP coverage can be transferred to the retiree’s current spouse provided they notify DFAS of the former spouse’s death within one year of its occurrence.
+SBP coverage can be transferred to the retiree’s current spouse, provided they notify DFAS of the former spouse’s death within one year of its occurrence.
 If the retiree was not married at the time of their former spouse’s death, but later marries, the new spouse can still be listed as the SBP beneficiary.
 DFAS must be notified within one year of the marriage.

-Other Times When the Retiree May Be Able to Change Their SBP Beneficiary
+Other Ways to Change Your SBP Beneficiary

 There are four other situations in which a retiree may be able to change their SBP beneficiary away from their former spouse:

-2. If the original SBP election was based on a written agreement between the retiree and the former spouse, and not a court order, the former spouse can agree in writing to the beneficiary change.
+- If the original SBP election was based on a written agreement between the retiree and the former spouse, and not a court order, the former spouse can agree in writing to the beneficiary change.